GoodbyePlanet/spring-cg-bff/BLOG.md

 ##### gateway

 The `gateway` component serves as the Backend for Frontend (BFF) layer implemented using Spring Boot and Spring Cloud Gateway library.
-It acts as a secure gateway between the frontend client and backend services, handling token management and authentication while providing a secure session-based communication channel through HTTP-only cookies.
+It acts as a secure gateway between the frontend client and backend services, also it acts as a confidential client on Authorization Server (`auth-server`)
+It handles token management and authentication while providing a secure session-based communication channel through HTTP-only cookies.
 This component is crucial for enhancing security by keeping sensitive OAuth tokens server-side instead of exposing them to the browser, with session data persisted in Redis DB for reliable state management.
 If you run the app you can access Redis UI on http://localhost:8082.